hackclub/hackclub/workshops/personal_website/README.md

 }
 ```

-Now everything should be centered on the page.

 If we were to translate the code into English, this would say:

 > Select every `body` tag on this HTML page and set the **alignment** of the